What is Bevespi Aerosphere and how is it used?

 - Do not use other medicines that contain a LABA or an anticholinergic for any reason.
 Ask your healthcare provider or pharmacist if any of your other medicines are LABA or anticholinergic containing medicines.

-- BEVESPI AEROSPHERE does not relieve sudden symptoms.
+- BEVESPI AEROSPHERE does not relieve sudden symptoms of COPD.
 Always have a rescue inhaler with you to treat sudden symptoms.
 If you do not have a rescue inhaler, call your healthcare provider to have one prescribed for you.

 What are the possible side effects with BEVESPI AEROSPHERE?

 BEVESPI AEROSPHERE can cause serious side effects, including:

 - people with asthma who take LABA medicines, such as formoterol fumarate (one of the medicines in BEVESPI AEROSPHERE), without also using a medicine called an inhaled corticosteroid, have an in creasedrisk of serious problems from asthma, including being hospitalized, needing a tube placed in their airway to help them breathe, or death.

 - Call your healthcare provider if breathing problems worsen over time while using BEVESPI AEROSPHERE.
 You may need a different treatment.